 5 Ways for Caregivers to Build Retirement Savings

-When caring for an older adult, it’s easy to put aside your own finances and focus on helping them.
+When caring for an older adult, it’s easy to set aside your own finances to focus on their needs.
 To plan for your own future, LendingTree shares five ways to protect your finances and build retirement savings while still supporting them.

 Don’t forget about your own financial needs in retirement

-According to AARP, approximately 1 in 5 adults in the U.S. are providing unpaid family care either full time or part time to another adult (often a senior parent or relative) or to a child with disabilities.
+According to AARP, approximately 1 in 5 adults in the U.S. provides unpaid family care, either full-time or part-time, to another adult (often a senior parent or relative) or to a child with disabilities.

 Here are five ways you can prioritize your finances and build retirement savings while still supporting those you love.